-• Eels are tested before restocking and found to be free of disease AND/OR eels are from a known source which is tested on at least an annual basis and known to be free of disease.

-• Eels are tested before restocking when first sourced from a new area, and periodically (at least annually) thereafter to ensure they are free from disease.
+CRITERION 6.4: BIOSECURITY: THE RISK OF RESTOCKED EELS INTRODUCING DISEASE INTO WILD POPULATIONS HAS BEEN ASSESSED AND IS MINIMAL Weighting: 1 Responsible indicators Eels are tested before restocking and found to be free of disease AND/OR eels are from a known source which is tested on at least an annual basis and known to be free of disease.
+Aspiring indicators Eels are tested before restocking when first sourced from a new area, and periodically (at least annually) thereafter to ensure they are free from disease.